tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-7/talk-14-talk-14-Project_1_Research/talk-14-Project_1_Research.md

 ---
 icon:
-  type: carbon:task
+  type: mdi:help-circle-outline
-  color: 607D8B
+  color: 398126
 ---

-Project 1 (Research)

-This is the capstone module for Semester one; it should bring together the student?s knowledge on al ...
+This is the capstone module for Semester one; it should bring together the student?s knowledge on all aspects of IT and utilise many facets of their p ...